eusholli/ceshack2014/README.md

 On each device is also an iBeacon

-##Watch This Space!

-Coming soon...

-Coming online during the show is a door sensor that will detect height of people entering and take a photo.
-Also request a picture from the door sensor

-A bank of 10 Philips Hue lights that you can control through the same interfaces as above

 See this data presented live here - http://socketio.ceshack2014.att.io:5000/meter.html#

 If you select one of the devices then you can take a picture and control the attached fan